daughter cells remain united within gelatinized cell wall of mother cell

 I find Nephrocytium limneticum very rarely in plankton samples, always with several years between them.
 Nephrocytium can be confused with Kirchneriella, whose cells are also kidney-shaped or crescent-shaped.
 However, the colonies of Nephrocytium are covered by a distinct and thick layer of mucus, which is absent in Kirchneriella.
 In addition, the daughter colonies of Nephrocytium remain united for a long time in the swollen and gelatinized cell wall of the mother cell (s. fig. 2 a).

-Fig. 1:Nephrocytium limneticum.
+Fig. 2 a-b:Nephrocytium limneticum.
 L = 10–12 µm (of the cells).
-A slightly squashed (a) and a strongly squashed (b) coenobium of 4 colonies with each 4 cells within the remains of the mother cell (RMC).
-Each colonie is in the thick mucilage envelope (ME).
+A slightly squashed (a) and a strongly squashed (b) coenobium of 4 colonies with 4 cells each within the remains of the mother cell (RMC).
+Each colony is in a thick mucilage envelope (ME).
 Nu = nucleus, PY = pyrenoid.
 Obj.
 100 X.